The Borrowers

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes The Clock family (tiny Borrowers) live secretly beneath the floorboards of the Lender family home, "borrowing" items to survive.
 Young Arrietty Clock longs to explore the world above..
-Notably, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 10 minutes when Arrietty is spotted by the human boy Pete Lender during her first borrowing expedition.
 The fundamental rule of Borrower survival has been broken, threatening the family's safety..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 44 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Potter discovers the Borrowers' existence definitively and sets traps to capture them.
+The analysis reveals that this crucial beat Potter discovers the Borrowers' existence definitively and sets traps to capture them.
 What seemed like a safe friendship with Pete now becomes dangerous as the adult human world threatens them.
 False defeat: the stakes raise dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 70 minutes initiates the final act resolution at 80% of the runtime.
 Pete discovers where Potter has hidden the Borrowers.
 The synthesis moment: combining Pete's human abilities with the Borrowers' ingenuity and courage, they formulate an escape and counter-plan.
 The human-Borrower alliance becomes their strength., demonstrating the transformation achieved throughout the journey.